Home > Packs

 As you would with traditional backpacks, keep weight distribution in mind as you load up an ultralight backpack each morning; (photo/Chris Carter)

-As previously mentioned, you will ideally have a base weight that is under 10 pounds.
+As previously mentioned, you will ideally have a base weight of under 10 pounds.
 Starting at the bottom of your pack, place your lighter, fluffier items like a sleeping bag and other elements of your sleep kit.
 These will serve as a “pillow” on your lumbar on top of which some of your heavier items can sit.

-Bulkier, heavier items such as your cooking kit, food, and tent, should go in the middle of the pack and be situated as close to your back as possible.
+Bulkier, heavier items, such as your cooking kit, food, and tent, should go in the middle of the pack and be situated as close to your back as possible.
 By putting these items in the middle of your back, you alleviate a significant amount of stress from your shoulders or lower back, which is particularly important with ultralight backpacks.

 Ultralight Backpacks